lsst/dp0-3_lsst_io/data-products-dp0-3/index.rst

 The two simulations use different observing strategy simulations, different object truth simulations, and cover different areas.
 There is no way to, for instance, see a DP0.3 simulated asteroid detection in a DESC DC2 simulated image.

 Due to time constraints, DP0.3 does not contain u- or y-band detections.
 This decision was made in part because the majority of objects will have very low signal-to-noise ratio in u and y, and object discoverability is driven by the gri bands.
-Similarly, :doc:`a subset of DP0.3 columns </data-products-dp0-3/table-access-and-queries>` are unpopulated at present.
+Also, :doc:`a subset of DP0.3 columns </data-products-dp0-3/table-access-and-queries>` are unpopulated at present.

 .. _DP0-3-Data-Products-DPDD-Schema-Browser: